-However, used on its own, the coif was not a sufficient form of defence in a battle and knights often used it in conjunction with a helmet which they then wore over it.
+However, used on its own, the coif was not a sufficient form of defense in a battle and knights often used it in conjunction with a helmet which they then wore over it.
 The helmet warded off the blows and the coif helped the wearer against any weapons that may pierce through the openings in the helmet.

-Chainmail came to be used as an important part of body armour in medieval warfare.
+Chainmail came to be used as an important part of body armor in medieval warfare.
 A coif was a part of the regular chainmail which fell over the upper part of the knight’s body in order to protect him against any piercings.
 During this early period, coif was typically knitted together with the rest of the body of chainmail and formed a part of it.

 By the middle of the 13th century, the coif was no longer used as a part of the chainmail shirt.
-It rather became an integral part of the head armour.
-While the protection offered by coif was augmented with a helmet such as a bascinet, later the coif and the helmet became united.
+It rather became an integral part of the head armor.
+While the protection offered by the coif was augmented with a helmet such as a bascinet, later the coif and the helmet became united.
 In this form, the coif was directly attached to the helmet and shielded the wearer along with the visor.

 During the medieval ages, cures for blows from blunt weapons were available and were quite effective.
-However, if a wound was inflicted through piercing and got infected, it usually proved fatal given the lack of medicine to treat it.
+However, if a wound was inflicted through the piercing and got infected, it usually proved fatal given the lack of medicine to treat it.
 The coif was useful in that it guarded the wearer’s head against any possible piercings.

 When used in conjunction with a helmet, it became effective not just against piercings but also against any blunt blows.
 Due to the flexible nature of the chainmail, the coif easily fell down across the neck and shoulders of the wearer and shielded them effectively against any wounds.